nsisodiya/canva-challenge/PLEASE_READ.md

 * Removal of Event Listener.
 => I have not used removal of eventListener, because in this particular example it is no use.

+* Validation
+=> I have not added any validation.
+I can add validation if needed.

 Solution Used